 Born in 1983, I am originally from the Southern California coast.
 In 2006, I completed a BFA in Studio Art from New York University.
-In recent years, I have worked in the studios of multiple internationally recognized artists in New York and New Mexico, built display for Anthropologie retail stores and collaborated on diverse design projects.
+In recent years, I have worked in the studios of multiple internationally recognized artists in New York and New Mexico, built display for retail environments and collaborated on diverse design projects.
 Currently I live and work in Ojai, CA with my husband Darrick- the other half of our collaborative effort Killscrow.

 Contact: lana [at] killscrow.com